Hamisakim/MonoMelody/README.md

 #### Timeframe 7 days
 *Note - no extra work has been done to this apart from deployment.
 This is to give an accurate representation of what can be accomplished in a set time frame.

-MonoMelody. is a music minded social media platform.
-Users can use  our bespoke sequencer to craft your melodies and share them for others to enjoy!
-This is a full stack app and our first experience with Python and Django for server-side development.
+MonoMelody. is a music-minded social media platform.
+Users can use our bespoke sequencer to craft their melodies and share them for others to enjoy!
+This is a full-stack app and our first experience with Python and Django for server-side development.

 ## **Deployed app here [MonoMelody.](https://monomelody.herokuapp.com/)**
-Create an account and login to see the full features!
+Create an account and log in to see the full features!

 # Initialisation
 * Inside server directory Install back-end dependencies: `pipenv install --dev`